Trinity College Chapel, Kandy: Pillars

 The creation of the stone pillars was supervised by K. L. Siripala, a famous stonemason of the time, to be shaped and carved.
-Other stone carvers were also brought to Sri Lanka especially for the purpose of carving the pillars for the chapel.
-The carvings on the windows of the side of the chapel were done by local craftsman.
+Other stone carvers were also brought to Sri Lanka, especially for the purpose of carving the pillars for the chapel.
+The carvings on the windows of the side of the chapel were done by local craftsmen.

-The fifty four pillars are made of granite quarried in Aruppola, 4 km away.
-Some, in the chancel, are built in sections, but most have been hewn out of single blocks (5.5 m long and 0.9 m square), each of which weighing about 3 MT before carving.
+The fifty-four pillars are made of granite quarried in Aruppola, 4 km away.
+Some, in the chancel, are built-in sections, but most have been hewn out of single blocks (5.5 m long and 0.9 m square), each of which weighing about 3 MT before carving.
 The blocks were then hauled up to the college on a trolley by a pair of elephants.
 The first pillars to be erected, those by the pulpit and the south entrance, were fully carved at the quarry before being transported.
 The remainder were carved at the site of the chapel.

 Each pillar is 4.9 m in height and 0.6 m square, they are square-based and square capped, with a gently tapering stem, octagonal in shape.
 Four of the pillars at the northern entrance carry carvings of the 'four beasts' of Revelation.
 The pillars are surmounted by four pekadas, made of a tough local wood called Gummalu.
 Each pekada, designed by Bezalel Navaratne, when viewed from below, has been carved to represent an inverted lotus.
 Many of the beams which the pillars support were also carved by local craftsman.
 The capitals on ten of the pillars facing the nave are carved with the coats of arms of following British schools and colleges, which made financial donations towards the cost of the chapel: Balliol College, Oxford, Eton College, Marlborough College, Hertford College, Oxford, New College, Oxford, Wellington College, Berkshire, Rossall School, Winchester College, Repton School, Dulwich College.

 Roof

-The roof of the chapel is in the style of a traditional Kandy-style double pitched roof.
+The roof of the chapel is in the style of a traditional Kandy-style double-pitched roof.
 It starts at a height of 6 m and peaks at a height of 16.75 m above the central aisle.
 The chapel was originally roofed in corrugated zinc roof sheets but these were replaced in 1954 with calicut tiles.